DYefremov/DemonEditor/README.md

 Focused on the convenience of working in lists from the keyboard.
 The mouse is also fully supported (Drag and Drop etc)

 ### Keyboard shortcuts:
-Ctrl + X, C, V, Up, Down, PageUp, PageDown, S, T, E, L, H, Space; Insert, Delete, F2.
+####Ctrl + X, C, V, Up, Down, PageUp, PageDown, Home, End, S, T, E, L, H, Space; Insert, Delete, F2.
 Insert - copies the selected channels from the main list to the bouquet or inserts (creates) a new bouquet.
 Ctrl + X - only in bouquet list.
 Ctrl + C - only in services list.
 Clipboard is "rubber".
 There is an accumulation before the insertion!